Dr. Karen Goodchild

 On-campus tuition, room and board for Interim are included as part of the fall bill for tuition and fees.
 Most Interims, however, require additional fees for project-specific materials or other expenses.

-Estimated fees for travel/study programs are finalized by early August and billed in mid-October, with payment due in mid-November.
+Estimated fees for travel/study programs are finalized by mid-August and billed in mid-October, with payment due in mid-November.
 Please see the Business Office’s overview of Billing & Key Payment dates here.

 Each Interim project is to be self-sustaining financially, with any necessary project costs being borne by the students participating.
 In the case of projects involving major travel and living expenses, it is understood that the instructors' expenses are borne, on a pro-rated basis, by the student participants.

 Students participating in Interim programs offered through the College’s study abroad partners (projects numbered JAN 440+) are responsible for purchasing their own airfare.
 Wofford College recommends that these students wait to purchase airfare until they have received confirmation of all departure and arrival details from their program.
 At this time, most programs have recommended waiting until approximately 30 days before the program’s start date to purchase flights, though they may make this purchase earlier if their program has sent confirmation of the final departure and arrival details.
 When students decide to make travel arrangements, we recommend they purchase flights directly from their airline of choice or a trusted travel agent.
 We strongly suggest purchasing flights with flexible booking policies that may cover any itinerary changes or cancellations.